delving/narthex/README.md

 When a new version of the same dataset arrives, this hash will be used to determine if there has been a change to an existing record or not.
 The idea is that only changed records will be propagated, whether or not the contributor of the source file is able to provide incremental updates.

-### Terminology Mapping
+### Enrichment: Terminology Mapping

 When Narthex has perform its analysis, the fields utilizing a limited (presumably somewhat controlled) vocabulary will be revealed.
 For proper integration with other datasets, it may be necessary to translate these (perhaps local) vocabulary terms into choices from a shared terminology resource, represented as a [SKOS](http://www.w3.org/2004/02/skos/) thesaurus.

 With the histogram of a terminology field in view, you can choose to map to a vocabulary.
-The vocabularies must be made available in a directory **~/NARTHEX/skos/** in the form of XML files, appropriately named, containing SKOS XML.
+The vocabularies must be made available in a directory **~/NarthexFiles/skos/** in the form of XML files, appropriately named, containing SKOS XML.
 Examples:

 	Object_Types.xml
 	Styles_and_Periods.xml